chromaui/tetra/README.md

 # Tetris

-Style Guide + UI Library for Chromatic and Storybook marketing sites This guide explains how to use a React design system starter powered by:
+Style Guide + UI Library for Chromatic and Storybook marketing sites.
+It is powered by:

 - 🏎 [Turborepo](https://turbo.build/repo) — High-performance build system for Monorepos
 - 🚀 [React](https://reactjs.org/) — JavaScript library for user interfaces